HongW2019/OAP-spark2.4.3/README.md

 If you want to run OAP with cache function, there are two media types in OAP to cache hot data: DRAM and DCPMM.

 ### Use DRAM Cache
-Step 1. change some configurations into `$SPARK_HOME/conf/spark-defaults.conf`.
+Step 1.
+Change some configurations in `$SPARK_HOME/conf/spark-defaults.conf`.

 #### DRAM Cache Configuration in ` $SPARK_HOME/conf/spark-defaults.conf `
 ```